-- A. Participants (scope): All end users (administration, faculty, staff, students, alumni with accounts, monks, and priests) of the Saint Vincent community. - B. Implementation: CIO is responsible for implementation and interpretation. - C. Other Affected Parties: All stakeholders. - D. Potential Impact: There is a substantial budgetary, legal, and logistical impact required to ensure this policy is enforced.
+- A. Participants (scope): All end users (administration, faculty, staff, students, monks, priests, and alumni with accounts) of the Saint Vincent community. - B. Implementation: CIO is responsible for implementation and interpretation. - C. Other Affected Parties: All stakeholders. - D. Potential Impact: There is a substantial budgetary, legal, and logistical impact required to ensure this policy is enforced.